How we grew our customer community by 115% through learning

 Organizations spend fortunes attempting to answer this one question which can sometimes fail to generate any concrete insights.

-Fortunately, having access to a customer or employee community makes data easier to obtain, especially if you’re using a learning experience platform (LXP) like Totara Engage to send out pulse surveys and interact with your community.
+Fortunately, access to a customer training LMS and the right community-building tools makes this data easier to obtain, especially if you’re using a learning experience platform (LXP) like Totara Engage to send out pulse surveys and interact with your community.

 Of course, we’re not the only example of an online community that’s reaping the rewards of being committed to employee training and educating users to improve customer experience.
 Here are more inspiring customer community examples and case studies: